Autofiction (album): Critical reception

-In the review for NME, Andrew Tendell wrote that the album, "finds the indie greats getting back in the garage to make a racket.
+In the review for NME, Andrew Trendell wrote that the album, "finds the indie greats getting back in the garage to make a racket.
 This is a band with a lust for life."
-In Record Collector, Kevin Harley stated that it was, "An album that taps into Suede’s galvanic guitar-rock drama without falling prey to that dread declaration of stagnation, the back-to-basics album.
-Perhaps deceptively, Suede’s approach here is forward-thinking."
+In Record Collector, Kevin Harley stated that it was, "An album that taps into Suede's galvanic guitar-rock drama without falling prey to that dread declaration of stagnation, the back-to-basics album.
+Perhaps deceptively, Suede's approach here is forward-thinking."
 Concluding the review for AllMusic, editor Stephen Thomas Erlewine praised the band's performance; "The last time Suede sounded this muscular and urgent they were still in the process of discovering themselves.
 Here, the quintet know how to deploy not just their strengths but their distinctive blend of nervy post-punk, overheated glam, and yearning poetry to make an album that sounds full, complete, and utterly alive."